tech1ee/currensee/currensee/README.md

 - **Real-time Currency Conversion**: Track and convert between multiple currencies with up-to-date exchange rates
 - **Customizable Base Currency**: Set any currency as your base for conversions
+- **Rate Limiting with Caching**: Free users can refresh rates once per day with proper timestamp tracking
 - **Offline Support**: Continue using the app with the most recent rates when offline
 - **Dark & Light Themes**: Choose between dark and light modes for comfortable viewing
 - **Premium Subscription**: Unlock unlimited daily refreshes and remove ads
 - **User-Friendly Interface**: Intuitive design for easy currency management
+- **Accurate Timestamp Display**: Clear indication of when rates were last refreshed from the API

 ## Screenshots